 When possible, you also want to choose a product that contains chlorella pyrenoidosa species.
-Pyrenoidosa contains more vitamins, amino acids, protein and (most importantly) CGF.
+Chlorella pyrenoidosa contains more vitamins, amino acids, protein and (most importantly) CGF.

-Dosage: To add chlorella to your dog’s dish, give them 50 mg per 25 lbs of body weight one to two times daily.
-If your dog is getting treatment for a specific condition and needs a boost to their immune system, you can double the dosage.
+Dosage: To add chlorella to your dog’s diet, give 50 mg per 25 lbs of body weight one to two times daily.
+If your dog is getting treatment for a specific condition and needs a boost to her immune system, you can double the dosage.

 As with any new addition to your dog’s diet, start small.
 Make sure your dog tolerates it before you slowly increase the dosage to the desired amount.
-Consult your holistic vet if there are any concerns.
+Ask your holistic vet if you have any concerns.

 Bonus: Chlorella Speeds Up Wound Healing